oyemayanq/Thread/README.md

         first parameter is starting position and second parameter is length of substring
 3. To access char at valid index use array index operator ( [] ) with Thread object.
         Example: str[valid index]
+4. toInt() -- converts valid Thread object into int.
+        Example: str.toInt()
+5. toLongInt() -- converts valid Thread object into long int.
+6. toLargeInt() -- converts valid Thread object into long long int.
+7. Comparing two Thread objects using **==** operator returns true if both the objects are same else returns false.
+8. Two Thread objects can be compared using the **!=** operator as well.

 ### Concatenation